 Throughout June, IrishCentral is celebrating Irish food!
 You can follow the whole story on social media by searching for #FoodMyMammyMade and #ICFood.
 You can keep up to date with all our Food and Drink stories here or never miss a recipe by checking out our dedicated topic page here.

-This is a twist on one of those great potato dishes that tastes magic, is easy to cook and you keep forgetting to make until something else reminds you and then you want it.
+This is a twist on one of those great potato dishes that taste magic, is easy to cook and you keep forgetting to make until something else reminds you and then you want it.

 I was down the garden today and the smell of my wild garlic plants wafted over and ticked me on the nose.
 "Mmm," I thought, "oven-baked creamy wild garlic and cheese potatoes."
 So I made them this evening and here's the recipe.

 Use a good floury potato because they'll be perfect for soaking up the cream.
-The Red Duke of York is a fantastic all round potato being good for roasting, mashing, baking, or making chips.
+The Red Duke of York is a fantastic all-round potato being good for roasting, mashing, baking, or making chips.
 I used a mix of Cheddar and Parmesan because I like to.
 You can use just cheddar cheese if you wish.

 The taste of wild garlic is more subtle compared to normal cloves of garlic and the flowers aren't out on them yet here in Donegal.

 * If you don't have any wild garlic leaves you can use 4 normal garlic cloves and optional freshly chopped parsley instead.